 Gregarious Boat-tailed Grackles roost communally in tall grasses all year round.
 During the breeding season, the nesting females stay on their nests, but males and nonbreeding females leave colonies to join roosts that may include other blackbirds and European Starlings.
 The harem mating system of these grackles is unique to birds in North America, though it’s shared by oropendolas of the American tropics.
 Individual males defend clusters of nesting females from other males.
 Only the high-ranked males, having established their status through displays and vigorous fights, get to mate in the colony, although DNA evidence indicates other males manage to mate with females away from the colonies.
 Boat-tailed Grackles often take advantage of humans for food and predator protection, through behavior like foraging in dumpsters and forming colonies on traffic islands.
 Their most serious predators are the yellow rat snakes that attack their nests, but they are also preyed upon by black rats, Norway rats, rice rats, alligators, and Purple Gallinules.

-Boat-tailed Grackles are fairly common within their restricted range, and their populations have remained stable since 1966, according to the North America Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 2 million, with 100 percent of the population living in the United States.
-They rate a 10 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Boat-tailed Grackles are fairly common within their restricted range, but populations declined by about 47% between 1966 and 2014, according to the North America Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 2 million, with 100% living in the United States.
+They rate a 10 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 Their strict habitat use of marshes along a very narrow coastal range puts them at risk from coastal development, which is intense in many areas.
 Researchers recommend monitoring their numbers and maintaining coastal impoundments for nesting birds.
 Some people consider Boat-tailed Grackles to be pests because they are gregarious and noisy, their droppings are messy, and they may eat pet food, rice crops, and fruit-tree crops.
 People sometimes try to deter grackles and other blackbirds by shooting at them, or poisoning them (although Boat-tailed Grackles are legally protected under the Migratory Bird Treaty Act of 1918).
 In some places farmers have adopted less harmful methods of protecting their crops, including cutting down brushy roost sites, harvesting while grackles are busy nesting, and scaring the birds away with balloons or explosions.